broberson7801/JetsProject/README.md

 ISSUES IN WRITING THE PROGRAM:

-For some reason, I decided to have an ICBM in the hangar, and I attempted to to write a for loop stating that there isn't a pilot for the missile (It didn't work), so there are less pilots then jets in the hangar.
+For some reason, I decided to have an ICBM in the hangar, and I attempted to to write a for loop stating that there isn't a pilot for the missile (It didn't work), so if you add a pilot, the pilot will be suicidal and fly the ICBM.

 The biggest challenge on the project was getting an initialized jet array out of the method (ultimately set the array to a field -took a day plus help from Aaron), and after i got the array out, everything else was simple, minus a few hiccups here and there.

-For printing both pilots and jets, it'll print out all of the null empty spaces in the array when option 1 is selected.
-I did not have time to fix the print out so that only the jets with pilots would be printed.

 When looking through the code, you'll a printJet() method, and that will show just the jets in the array and NOT the null spaces beneath it.
 I was initially using the printJet method until I decided to go after the stretch goals for the project.